 The tops are the best part of a muffin, and in my opinion the same goes for cupcakes.
 Of course a good “stalk” is the mark of a great baker, but let’s face it — the top still wins.
-And it was that line of thinking that that led me to this cookie.
-It’s a cake mix based creation, so it’s super easy and you can make it when you’re feeling really tired and unmotivated to do anything else.
-Well, anything else but make scratch frosting.
-But that’s pretty easy, too.
+And it was that line of thinking that that led me to “Cupcake Top Cookies”.
+They’re cake mix based creation, which means they’re super easy.
+You can throw them together fairly quickly and have more time to focus on a good, scratch frosting.

 - 1 box (15.25 oz) chocolate cake mix (see note)